VictorABL/QuestoesDB/README.md

 # QuestoesDB
 QT UI connecting with SQLite database.

-This program it is intended to provide a database with question samples from the national exam of high school of Brazil, in portuguese ENEM (Exame Nacional do Ensino Médio).
+<body align = "justify" >This program it is intended to provide a database with question samples from the national exam of high school of Brazil,
+in portuguese ENEM (Exame Nacional do Ensino Médio).
 It has a portuguese interface, though the entire code is written in english.